-We’ve recently ended a 6-year expatriate sojourn in Armenia, land of many lovely things, mattresses not among them.
+As an expat living and (not) sleeping in foreign climes, I’ve developed a thing about mattresses.
+If you’re a globetrotter I’m sure you’ve had your own adventures bedding down on various monstrosities.
+Armenia is a country of many lovely things, mattresses not among them.
 Trout and sturgeon, however, are first class.
 Look at this picture of a sturgeon fillet.
 I ask you, is this impressive or what?
-So here is a story involving fish and a mattress and an evening full of excitement.
+I lived in Armenia for 6 years, and here’s a story involving fish and a mattress and an evening brimful of excitement.
 Yes, I know, you’re wondering, how exciting is fish, a mattress?
 Well, read on.
+(I posted this tale some years ago, but I’m sure you never saw it because, well, my blog was brilliant in its obscurity and nobody saw it.)

 FORTY KILOS OF FISH AND A POSTUREPEDIC MATTRESS